-As stated in Chapter 4, the decision to design and implement a cache instead of focusing solely on prefetching was made to enhance the usefulness of this work's contribution.
-While our tests were conducted on a system with HBM, other advancements in main memory technologies, such as NVRAM, were not considered.
-Despite the public functions of the Cache being named with cache usage in mind, its utility extends beyond this scope, providing flexibility through the policy functions, described in Section 4.1.1.
-Potential applications include replication to NVRAM for data loss prevention.
+As stated in Section 4.1, the decision to design and implement a cache instead of focusing solely on prefetching was made to enhance the usefulness of this work's contribution.
+While our tests were conducted on a system with HBM, other advancements in main memory technologies, such as NVRAM or Remote Memory, as mentioned in Chapter 1, were not considered.
+Despite the public functions of the Cache being named with cache usage in mind, its utility extends beyond this scope, providing flexibility through the policy functions, described in Section 4.2.
+Potential applications include background copying of data from remote locations into faster local memory for computation or replication to NVRAM for data loss prevention.
 Therefore, we consider the increase in design complexity to be a worthwhile trade-off, providing a significant contribution to the field of heterogeneous memory systems.